Update on 22nd December 2020

 - No ITC will be allowed if depreciation has been claimed on tax component of capital goods.

-- Where the goods or services both are used partly for business and non-business purposes, credit attributable to business purpose only can be claimed as ITC.
+- Where the goods or services both are used partly for business and non-business purposes, credit attributable to business purposes only can be claimed as ITC.

 Refer here for Cases where Input Tax Credit (ITC) cannot be claimed.